Skip to content

 About VoxelBooking

-Facts about VoxelBooking, what it does, what it costs, and what it deliberately leaves out.
+Facts about VoxelBooking, what it does, how it is licensed, and what it deliberately leaves out.

-VoxelBooking is a self-hosted, multi-business booking system sold as a one-time CodeCanyon purchase.
+VoxelBooking is a self-hosted, multi-business booking system released as open source software.
 One installation can handle time slot booking, resource booking, capacity booking, and event booking.

 Updated 2026-05-04

 VoxelBooking is mainly for freelancers and small agencies that manage booking systems for local business clients.
-It also works for a single business owner who wants one branded booking page without SaaS fees.
+It also works for a single business owner who wants one branded booking page without a SaaS dependency.

 Updated 2026-05-04